Cyanotype

-This historic photographic process and the rich variety found in leaves and light invite the poetry of nature into your home.
-My hope is that these artworks "painted with light" will reignite your sense of wonder at the abundance of amazing details found all around us in nature, help you to cherish your local ecosystem, and celebrate the vibrant experience of being fully human.
+My hope is that these artworks "painted with sunlight" will help you to cherish your own ecosystem and reignite your sense of wonder at the abundance of amazing details found all around us in nature.

 Rewilding